Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Postconditions: AAC game is playable without a visible command history.

-### Use Case 9 - Confidence Level of Interpreted Game Input
+### Use Case 8 - Confidence Level of Interpreted Game Input

 Actor: Steven (developer):

-Triggering Event: Steven is experimenting with API speech input.
+Triggering Event: Steven is testing new commands through API speech input.

 Preconditions: Game is in a state that accepts gameplay commands; microphone is active.